Mike Lee: Social Security

 In April 2011, Lee and Senators Lindsey Graham and Rand Paul proposed a plan to reform the U.S. Social Security retirement payment system.
 Workers born after 1969 would have to wait until their 70th birthday to receive full Social Security benefits, rather than age 67 under current law.
 Furthermore, higher-income earners would receive smaller monthly checks under the plan.

 In December 2020, Lee was the sole vote in the Senate against the ALS Disability Insurance Access Act of 2019, which eliminated the five-month waiting period for those with amyotrophic lateral sclerosis to receive Social Security benefits.

 Spending

-In September 2018, Lee was among six senators, including Jeff Flake, Pat Toomey, Rand Paul, David Perdue, Ben Sasse, and Bernie Sanders, to vote against a $854 billion spending bill that would avert another government shutdown.
-The bill included funding for the departments of Defense, Health and Human Services, Labor and Education.
+In September 2018, Lee was one of six senators, including Jeff Flake, Pat Toomey, Rand Paul, David Perdue, Ben Sasse, and Bernie Sanders, to vote against a $854 billion spending bill that would avert another government shutdown.
+The bill included funding for the departments of Defense, Health and Human Services, Labor, and Education.

-In June 2025, Lee proposed the sale of substantial amounts of public lands as a fundraising measure to support the budget of the Big Beautiful Bill.
+In June 2025, Lee proposed the sale of substantial amounts of public lands as a fundraising measure to support the budget of the One Big Beautiful Bill Act.
 He suggested the effort was an attempt to better utilize the land, but western senators rejected the measure, which would have disproportionately affected their states, with large areas sold to private citizens or groups.
+Lee proposed other measures to sell public lands to private interests, but backed down in December 2025 after hunting and recreation advocates objected.